rue/code-guidelines/Design an hypermedia(REST) api.md

 With rpc you need to know in advance all the method with their parameters and return types for the client to be able to talk to the server.
 The communication is so different from service to service that a programmer has to code the interaction between it's client and every services.

+The best example of REST one can give is web servers and browsers.
+The server gives all the info needed by the client to render its pages and access its resources.
+The client has nothing hardcoded that tells him hwo to communicate to the server.
+But still, the is able to communicate with the server perfectly.

-A part of the guide will be focused on describing what part the company will implement and what part will be kept on the ice for now.
+A part of this guide will be focused on describing what part the company will implement and what part will be kept on the ice for now.
 Its purpose is to give you a good idea on how to maintain and build our web services.

 ## <a name="doc"/>Available REST documentations</a>